 What qualifications would allow an exemption from the new CTA Principles of Accounting CBE?

-Those who will be eligible to apply for a credit in the Principles of Accounting CBE:
+Those who will be eligible to apply for an exemption in the Principles of Accounting CBE:

 - Association of Accounting Technicians (AAT)